JackTubby/MS4-Spa/README.md

 * "Dancing Script" An elegant font fitting the clean and fancy theme, mainly used for headings.
 * "Courgette" Also an elegant font fitting the clean and fancy theme, mainly used for headings.
 * "Monstratt" Used alongside "Lato" it is a clean and readble font perfect for getting information to the user.
 #### Imagery
+When choosing imagery I used [Pexels](https://www.pexels.com/).
+Images were used mainly for background images in the site as well as a fallback image if user's uploaded image is not avaliable.
 #### Information Architecture
+TO ADD
 #### Wireframes
+TO ADD

 ## Features
 ### Existing Features
+* Created with HTML5, CSS3, JavaScript, jQuery, Bootstrap, Django, Python.
+* Responsive design.
+* Home/Index page for users to understand what the site is.
+* Footer with social media links, navigation links, address and contact details.
+* CRUD functionality for admin users to create treatments or blogs edit and delete them, with any user being able to be read them.
+* Rating system where users who purchase the treatment can set a rating and it works out the average.
+* Full Stripe payment system implemented to purchase treatments.
+* Full user authentications system.
+* Profile page showing users previous orders, save billing information and change password.
+* Treatment search functionality, searching by name and description.
+* Treatment sort by choices.

 ### Features Left To Implement
+* A future feature I would like to implement would be a discount feature where admin users can run offers on treatments.
+* A future feature I would like to implement would be a booking system, so users can book a date and time for there treatment.

 ## Technologies Used
+* HTML5
+* CSS3
+* JavaScript
+* Python
+* Bootstrap
+* FontAwesome
+* Google Fonts
+* jQuery
+* Django
+* Git
+* Heroku
+* GitHub
+* AWS S3 bucket

 ## Testing